CinnamonBun Developer Guide

 - Cons:

-class.
-In addition, inconsistent design in comparison to thePerson
+Transactionclass would be coupled to thePersonclass.
+In addition, inconsistent design in comparison to thePersonclass.

 Add Transaction